JuanPabloMonDi/Chatterjee-Time_series/README.md

 >
 > The construction of this README is still in progress and we may do some updates.

-On this GitHub we provide all the code and files used in the paper *Measuring General Associations in Time Series: An Adaptation and Empirical Evaluation of the CODEC Coefficient in Determining Autoregressive Dynamics (preprint)*
+On this GitHub we provide all the code and files used in the paper *Measuring General Associations in Time Series: An Adaptation and Empirical Evaluation of the CODEC Coefficient in Determining Autoregressive Dynamics (preprint)* by Juan Pablo Montaño & Mario Arrieta-Prieto

 ## Abstract